-The aim of blog is to provide a hub that brings together my academic research and my creative output, and occasionally also some rambling thoughts about neither of those things.
-The research focuses on the perception and measurement of complexity in visual and audio media, whilst the creative practice leads and supports the research through the production of experimental artworks.
+The aim of blog is to provide a hub that brings together research and creative output, both of which focus on complexity as an aesthetic property of music and visual art.
+The research focuses on the perception and measurement of complexity in audio and visual media, whilst the creative practice leads and supports the research through the production of experimental sound and visual art.